dong4j/self-star-list/README.md

 *   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 *   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that makes deployment simple and efficient.
 Instantly set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image with ease.